rosschapman/internetross/blog.md

 > Différance is the systematic play of differences, of the traces of differences, of the spacing by means of which elements are related to each other.
 This spacing is the simultaneously active and passive (the a of différance indicates this indecision as concerns activity and passivity, that which cannot be governed by or distributed between the terms of this opposition) production of the intervals without which the "full" terms would not signify, would not function.
 > <footer><small><cite>Positions</cite></small>

 Holy complicatedness, richness, depth!
 No wonder you can't just throw more devs at the problem.
-LOL, apparently that's what men in the industry used to think!
+But apparently that's what men in the industry used to think.

 Not too long into my first software gig my team of 5 engineers organized a book club and tackled *The Mythical Man Month*.
-This is when I learned that software devs were reduced to fungible "resources" by management.
-(It wasn't long before I was at a happy hour and our head of sales was asking me, "Why can't we just ship the work you do to India?")
+That's when I really learned how dev teams became reduced to fungible "resources."
+(It wasn't long before I was at a happy hour and our head of sales was asking me, "Why can't we just ship the work you do to India?"
+So I apparently it's a quite current theme.)
 It was also my first introduction to the idea that you can't just throw more people at software problems to achieve speed gains.

 Oh startup learnings.
-Entering an industry is a crash course, y'all!
+Entering an industry is a crash course y'all!

 > Adding manpower to a late software project makes it later.
 > <footer><small><cite>The Mythical Man-Month</cite></small></footer>